Services for primary school children

 After school services with a childminder can offer the greatest flexibility especially if a parent works irregular shift patterns or cannot guarantee to pick their child up at a specific time.

 Making decisions about childcare during a child's transition to secondary school can be a challenging time for both parents and children.

 Some providers of before- and after-school care will continue to offer services to Year Seven children.

 As children and young people progress through secondary school, working parents need to review after-school arrangements when registered childcare becomes no longer available.

 Many Swindon secondary schools offer activities before and after the school day aimed at 11- to 14-year-olds, as part of their extended services provision.
 These activities vary from school to school.

-To find out more about the range of extended services offered in each school, either ask at the school or visit the school’s website - please see Schools' Addresses and Contact Details.
+To find out more about the range of extended services offered in each school, either ask at the school or visit the school’s website.